Study GCSE in the UK

 What is the IGCSE?

-IGCSE is designed for pupils whose first language is not English.
+IGCSE in the UK is designed for pupils whose first language is not English.
 It’s been around for nearly three decades and is considered the GCSE course for international students in the UK because it’s available in countries across the world, unlike the GCSE, which is only available in the UK (and a few other countries).

-IGCSE vs GCSE
+IGCSE vs GCSE in the UK

 Because the IGCSE course is designed for students from around the world, there are some differences in course content.
 For example, Shakespeare is an optional, not a compulsory, part of the English IGCSE, unlike the GCSE English course, where all students must study Shakespeare.